 10 Temmuz 2009

+I wonder what the reason is for the Turkish Roadworks Administration to start road construction in mid-summer, when it is the height of the holiday season.
 To the seaside from Ankara, every intercity road is going through building works.
 These public investment activities are vitally important to reactivate the economy but they also have become nightmares for holiday goers.

 It is usually very difficult to go to the Mediterranean or Aegean coasts during holiday seasons due to traffic jams.
 To top it all, now we have road construction.
 A friend of mine told me that he took the bus from Ayvalık to İzmir at eight o’clock in the evening and finally reached his house at two o'clock in the morning.
 But if it is a Monday morning you can make the same distance in three hours.